prividentity/PrivateIdentity-Oldd/Predict-Enroll-library.md

 **Response**

-The response of a predicted request, if threshold confidence are met, returns PII data in the following format:
+The response of a predicted request, if threshold confidence are met, returns enrollment data in the following format:
 ```
 {
-    "PII": {
+    "enrollment data": {
         "enroll_level": "1"
         "modality": "voice,face"
         "uuid": "l1a25w8x2a9f4e3x8s1a"